light gray lines

 What’s more, machine learning technology takes efficiency to the next level by enhancing already automated operations.
 For example, traditional automated document processing systems can be replaced with ML-powered alternatives for more accurate text recognition and smarter, context-aware data extraction.

-Machine learning in finance also supports tactical decisions, like improving loan approvals.
+ML in finance also supports tactical decisions, like improving loan approvals.
 By evaluating creditworthiness through data analysis it ensures fairer outcomes for customers and more reliable results for a financial company.

 Finally, machine learning solutions improve day-to-day decisions at the operational level.
 For instance, they can detect anomalies in real time, so financial inspectors can act fast and prevent fraudulent activities.